Upper School Course of Study

 Each Independent Study takes place over either the Fall or Spring term, with a culminating Independent Study Symposium where students present what they have learned and created.

-The Birch Wathen Lenox Upper School has a thriving community service program.
+The Birch Wathen Lenox Upper School has a thriving service learning program.
 We view service as an essential part of our mission to instill the values of integrity, loyalty, and civility in each of our students, and therefore, we strongly encourage our students to engage in meaningful, impactful service, both inside and outside of our school community.
-The Dean for Student Life is dedicated to helping students find suitable service opportunities.
+The Service Learning Coordinators are dedicated to helping students find suitable service opportunities.

 Students should expect to devote a minimum of 20 hours per week to their project.
 Students taking AP or Constellation Learning courses in their senior year will participate in a modified Senior Project, while still attending their AP and Constellation Learning classes.